njustesen/botbowl/docs/installation.md

 ```
 This should not produce an import error.

-If you cloned the repository and insatlled locally, you can start the web server:
+If you cloned the repository and installed locally, you can start the web server:
 ```
 python examples/server_example.py
 ```